Log Floer cohomology for oriented log symplectic surfaces: Outlook

 \section{Outlook}

-In upcoming work, we define higher $A_{\infty}$-operations for Lagrangians in compact oriented log symplectic surfaces and use these to construct a Fukaya category.
-As objects, this $A_{\infty}$-category will include \emph{cylindrical Lagrangians} -- Lagrangians with a fixed behaviour near each vanishing circle $Z_i$ -- as well as the vanishing circles themselves.
+In the upcoming second article \cite{KL23}, we define higher $A_{\infty}$-operations for Lagrangians in compact oriented log symplectic surfaces and use, as well as an explicitly constructed collection of Lagrangians, to construct a Fukaya category.
 We will again argue that this definition constitutes the natural extension of the definition of Fukaya category for a symplectic surface to the log symplectic setting.

-Next, we will attempt to apply the lessons learned from log symplectic surfaces to compact stable generalized complex 4-manifolds, which in many ways behave similarly.
-The additional challenge in this setting comes of course from the fact that the behaviour of pseudoholomorphic curves is much more complicated in 4 dimensions, and the theory will no longer be combinatorial.
-However, early results indicate that pseudoholomorphic strips between Lagrangians still behave well near the degeneracy locus and that their moduli spaces behave well.
+Next, we will attempt to apply the lessons learned from log symplectic surfaces to generalized complex geometry: The aim is to define a \emph{category of generalized complex branes} under certain favourable circumstances.
+Generalized complex branes constitute the natural submanifolds of generalized complex manifolds \cite{Gua03, Hit03} which extend the notion of \emph{brane} known in symplectic and complex geometry.
+Since symplectic and complex structures constitute the endpoints of the spectrum of generalized complex structures, it is natural to ask whether homological mirror symmetry as an equivalence of derived categories is fundamentally a generalized complex duality and can be extended to some generalized complex manifolds that are neither symplectic nor complex.
+However, this requires the notion of a \emph{category of branes} which generalizes the Fukaya category on the symplectic side and the derived category of coherent sheaves on the complex side.
+The first class of manifolds to consider here are compact stable generalized complex 4-manifolds, which in many ways behave similarly to log symplectic surfaces.
+An additional challenge in this setting comes of course from the fact that the behaviour of pseudoholomorphic curves is much more complicated in 4 dimensions, and the theory will no longer be combinatorial.
+However, early results indicate that pseudoholomorphic strips between Lagrangians and their moduli spaces still behave well.